davidgomes/pentagine.js/README.md

 -----
 Pentagine is a lightweight Javascript library for HTML5 2D Game Development that renders to `<canvas>`.
 For now, it consists of a State Machine, a Sprite class to load and draw images and some keyboard input functions.
 Soon, I expect it to have much more.

+As an FPS indicator, Pentagine uses [stats.js](https://github.com/mrdoob/stats.js), created by [mrdoob](https://github.com/mrdoob), who is credited on the LICENSE.

 Pentagine puts all its variables and functions on the **global namespace** and I do realize this is **not** recommended.

 Example